 Behavioral marketing is something you hear about more and more often nowadays.
 But can you exactly tell what it is?

-Generally speaking, behavioral marketing is the science about customers’ purchasing behavior which uses all available sources of data (majorly digital ones) to understand what customers want and how to better meet their needs.
+Generally speaking, behavioral marketing is the science about customers’ purchasing behavior that uses all available sources of data (majorly digital ones) to understand what customers want and how to better meet their needs.
 Insights provided by behavioral marketing are primarily aimed at the increase of sales by transforming people interested in your product or service into actual paying customers.

 If to put it simply: behavioral marketing facilitates the conversion of leads into sales.
-It’s a very effective tool which provides a comprehensive picture of your customers, as well as helps to find the approach to different target groups.
+It’s a very effective tool that provides a comprehensive picture of your customers, as well as helps to find the approach to different target groups.